-- This project is scheduled to be advertised for competitive bid in March 2014.
+- This project was advertised for competitive bid in March 2014.
 Work is expected to begin in summer 2014 and conclude in fall 2014.

 - Sign up to receive email updates about work along SR 520 and other state highways in Snohomish County.